eddyerburgh/avoriaz/docs/api/mount/getProp.md

-# propsData()
+# getProp()

-Returns value of specified prop of Vue instances.
+Returns value of specified prop of Vue instance.
 Can only be called on a Vue component wrapper.

 ### Returns